JoanaTrashlieva/mobile-robot-challenge/README.md

 ---
 ## Current issue

+- [ ] Distance is always 90
     * File: challenges/unknownObjectDetectionAndDistanceEstimation.py
     * Line 134: distance_to_camera alawys returns 90
     * Guide used for the code - https://pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/

 ---